aws/aws-application-networking-k8s/docs/reference/vpc-association-policy.md

 * Policies must be attached to *Gateway* resource.
 * The attached resource must exist in the same namespace as the policy resource.

-The security Group will not take effect if:
+The security group will not take effect if:

-* The targetRef `Gateway` does not exist
+* The targetRef `gateway` does not exist.
-* AssociateWithVpc field set to false
+* The `associateWithVpc` field is set to false.

 **WARNING**

 The VPC Lattice `UpdateServiceNetworkVpcAssociation` API cannot be used to remove all security groups.
-That means, if you have a VpcAssociationPolicy attached to a gateway that already applied security groups, update the VPCAssociationPolicy with empty security group ids or delete the whole VPCAssociationPolicy will NOT remove the security groups from this gateway.
+If you have a VpcAssociationPolicy attached to a gateway that already has security groups applied, updating the VpcAssociationPolicy with empty security group ids or deleting the VpcAssociationPolicy will NOT remove the security groups from the gateway.

 To remove security groups, instead, you should delete VPC Association and re-create a new VPC Association without security group ids by following steps:
-1. Update the VPCAssociationPolicy by setting associateWithVpc to false and empty security group ids
+1. Update the VpcAssociationPolicy by setting `associateWithVpc` to false and empty security group ids.
-2. Update the VPCAssociationPolicy by setting associateWithVpc to true and empty security group ids
+2. Update the VpcAssociationPolicy by setting `associateWithVpc` to true and empty security group ids.
+`

-Be cautious to set AssociateWithVpc to false.
-It will disable traffic from the current cluster workloads to the gateway.
+Note: Setting `associateWithVpc` to false will disable traffic from the current cluster workloads to the gateway.

 ## Example Configuration

-This example shows how to configure a Gateway with associateWithVpc set to true and apply security group sg-1234567890 and sg-0987654321
+This example shows how to configure a gateway with `associateWithVpc` set to true and apply security group sg-1234567890 and sg-0987654321
 ```
 apiVersion: application-networking.k8s.aws/v1alpha1
 kind: VpcAssociationPolicy